 The following statistics include data on the search engine’s market share and popularity, what factors you should optimize to help your site rank higher in search results, and the future tech trends hinted at by Google itself.
 Also included are some interesting statistics on the most-searched-for queries on Google and some lesser-known facts from the tech giant’s history.
 Thus, through these detailed statistics, we intend to cover all the important aspects of Google Search that any marketer, business owner, or tech enthusiast needs to know in 2020.

 Google is the search engine of choice for nearly nine out of ten mobile internet users worldwide.
 Baidu, which has its largest user base in China, is currently in the second position, with a 1.36% share of the global mobile search traffic.
 Yahoo (0.9%), Bing (0.51%), and Yandex (0.43%) make up the rest of the top five.

-The Google market share of the searches originating from desktops and laptops has been relatively constant, fluctuating between 74% and 78% in the 2018–2019 period.
-Bing is the second most widely used search engine, with a share of 5.53%, while Yahoo (2.83%), Yandex (0.76%), and Baidu (0.7%),follow it.
+The Google market share of the searches originating from desktops and laptops has been relatively constant.
+An important fact for SEO agencies is that Bing is the second most widely used search engine, with a share of 5.53%, while Yahoo (2.83%), Yandex (0.76%), and Baidu (0.7%),follow it.